Preparing for Retirement – Saving up for Your Golden Years

 1. Start Saving Early

-The earlier you save for retirement, the better.
+The earlier you start saving money for retirement, the better.
 In fact, with the power of compounding interest, saving $1000 each year since you were 25 years old could grow around $213,000 when you reach 65 (assuming 7% annual growth rate).
 If you started a decade later, you lose more than half of this amount.

 Your life will be different after retirement.
 You won’t have to spend money on raising kids, you’re probably going to be mortgage-free by then and some expenses will disappear or reduce, like gym membership, eating out and shopping.
 Still, you have to save early and save what you can because many things can happen from now until retirement and a solid financial backing will help keep things in check and in order.